sbt/sbt/src/sphinx/Extending/Build-State.rst

 Using State in a task
 ---------------------

-To access the current State from a task, use `state` task as an input.
+To access the current State from a task, use the :key:`state` task as an input.
 For example,

 ::